 Editor’s Note: Originally Published July 28, 2014.
 Updated with expanded options and discussion along with refreshed photos.

 I love brisket.
 It is almost my favorite meat.
-I have always oven cooked my BBQ brisket and it is a family favorite.
+I usually cook brisket with Kansas City Oven Baked BBQ Beef Brisket and it is a family favorite.
 So I’m treading on dangerous ground here but time for something with a great bark that you don’t get from the oven method.

-First, you need to set up your grill for indirect cooking and smoking.
-See my previous post How Set To Up Your Gas Grill for Smoking and Low and Slow Cooking .
+First and most important, you need to set up your grill for indirect cooking and smoking.
+See my previous post How to Set To Up Your Gas Grill for Smoking and Low and Slow Cooking .
 This is the key to any cooking of this type.

 I started with a basic rub, some sugar, paprika, salt, and pepper.
-You can complicate this as much as you want but these are the basics.
+You can complicate this as much as you want, but these are the basics of a rub.
 Now cooking it low and slow, add some smoke and you’re there.
+Not a complicated thing.

 A very nice 5.
 Very good.